onino-js/NEAT/documentation/neat-implementation.md

 > dependent mutations in the same generation, each identical mutation is assigned the
 > same innovation number.
 Thus, there is no resultant explosion of innovation numbers.

-In the Neat process, those instructions take place during the creation of new population of Genomes.
-Eventually, some structural mutations will occur leading to new Genomes.
-The mutation process should be triggerd in the scope of a tracking process describe below:
+In the Neat process, those instructions take place during the creation of new population of Genomes through mutations.
+Eventually.
+The mutation process should by succeded by a the tracking process.

 ```
 Function: Track a structural innovation after a mutation
-Parameters: A list of new Genes created by connexion mutation (1 gene) or node mutation (3 genes) and the collection of all existing Genes.
+Parameters: A list of new Genes created by a mutation and the collection of all existing Genes.
-Returns: The max innovation number and the new Gene with an updtade innovation number property.
+Returns: The list of Genes with an updtade innovation number property and optionaly the global innovation number.
 Steps:

     (For all Genes given as first parameter)